BobGerman/TeamsProvisioning/Documentation/01-Overview.md

 This will trigger an Azure function which reads the template JSON from SharePoint and merges in the specified displayName, description, and owner, and then creates the Team.

-When the Team is created (or has failed for some reason), the Azure Function places a response on the Create or Clone Team Completion Queue.
+When the Team is created (or has failed for some reason), the Azure Function places a response on the Create Team Completion Queue or Clone Team Completion Queue.
 This message includes the new Team ID and some other information.
 Notably, it includes the orginal Request ID, which the two Flows can use to correlate which request they're talking about.
 For example, the Request ID could contain the ID of an item in a SharePoint list that represents the new Team request; the 2nd Flow can then easily read the SharePoint list item to get all the context it needs to complete its work.

 NOTE: At the time of this writing, the Create Team Graph API call is only capable of provisioning a single Team owner if called with an app identity, so this version only handles a single owner.
 Additional owners may be supported in the future if the underlying API starts supporting them, or by adding them sequentially to the Team.
 Also note that the current API for adding owners and members is for the underlying O365 Group, and can take up to 2 hours to propagate to the Team, so it might be best to let the initial Owner add other people manually, which is immediate.